maana-io/maana-clustering/USAGE.md

 Within Cluster Some Of Square (WCSS) measures the squared average distance of all the points within a cluster to the cluster centroid.
 The goal is to minimise this number.

 Plotting this output will reveal a graph where the "elbow" of the curve reveals the min cluster number within the data.

+Note: this only accepts the property algorithm of Alogrithm to be algorithm: "KMeans"

 ## makeBlobsForTesting
 makeBlobsForTesting(samples: Int, clusters: Int, randomState: Int, numberOfFeatures: Int, clusterStandardDeviation: Float): DataToClusterOutput